Mixtures of Neural Operators Reduce Active Complexity in Operator Learning: Applications to Inverse Problems

 \section{Applications to Inverse Problems}

-Next, we showcase the impact of our results in guaranteeing feasible distributed approximations of an otherwise un-approximable non-linear operator arising in inverse problems.
+We include an inverse-problem case study illustrating why localization can matter when the target operator has only weak stability.

-Let us consider an open bounded connected set $\Omega\subset \mathbb R^2$ having a smooth boundary $\partial \Omega$.
-Let us consider the inverse problem of corrosion detection in electrostatics.
-We model a conductor by the domain $\Omega$ and assume that it has an inaccessible part of the boundary, denoted by $\Gamma\subset \partial \Omega$, that is affected by corrosion.
+Let $\Omega\subset \mathbb R^2$ be an open bounded connected set with smooth boundary $\partial \Omega$.
+Consider the inverse problem of corrosion detection in electrostatics.
+We model the conductor by the domain $\Omega$ and assume that it has an inaccessible part of the boundary, denoted by $\Gamma\subset \partial \Omega$, that is affected by corrosion.
 We model this by the equation

 We denote the solution of \eqref{ES problem1}-\eqref{ES problem3} by $u^q=u$.
 Here, $u=u(x)$, $u\in H^1(\Omega)$ is the electric voltage at the point $x\in \Omega$, $\nu$ is the exterior unit normal vector of $\partial\Omega,$ $\p_\nu u$ is the normal derivative of $u$ on the boundary, the Robin coefficient $q(x)$ models the corrosion (causing contact impedance on the boundary), and $f(x)$ is the external normal current through the boundary.